qpointz/qpointz/etc/examples/delta-calcite/README.md

 # Calcite backend example

-Example demonstrates how to run delta service using calcite backend.
+Example demonstrates how to run mill service using calcite backend.
 It uses synthetic data generated using qpointz/qsynth synthetic data generator

 # Run